 - Volttron Point Name The name by which the platform and agents running on the platform will refer to this point.
 For instance, if the Volttron Point Name is HeatCall1 (and using the example device configuration above) then an agent would use pnnl/isb2/hvac1/HeatCall1 to refer to the point when using the RPC interface of the actuator agent. - Units Used for meta data when creating point information on the historian. - Modbus Register A string representing how to interpret the data register and how to read it from the device.
 The string takes two forms: - "BOOL" for coils and discrete inputs. - A format string for the Python struct module.
-See http://docs.python.org/2/library/struct.html for full documentation.
+See the Python3 Struct docs for full documentation.
 The supplied format string must only represent one value.
 See the documentation of your device to determine how to interpret the registers.
-Some Examples: - \ ">f" A big endian 32-bit floating point number. - \ "<H" A little endian 16-bit unsigned integer. - \ ">1" A big endian 32-bit integer. - Writable Either "TRUE" or "FALSE".
+Some Examples: - ">f" A big endian 32-bit floating point number. - "<H" A little endian 16-bit unsigned integer. - ">1" A big endian 32-bit integer. - Writable Either TRUE or FALSE.
 Determines if the point can be written to.
-Only points labeled TRUE can be written to through the ActuatorAgent.

-- Point Address Modbus address of the point.
-Cannot include any offset value, it must be the exact value of the address. - Mixed Endian (Optional) Either "TRUE" or "FALSE".
+Only points labeled TRUE can be written to through the ActuatorAgent. - Point Address Modbus address of the point.
+Cannot include any offset value, it must be the exact value of the address. - Mixed Endian (Optional) Either TRUE or FALSE.
 For mixed endian values.
-This will reverse the order of the MODBUS registers that make up this point before parsing the value or writing it out to the device.
+This will reverse the order of the Modbus registers that make up this point before parsing the value or writing it out to the device.
 Has no effect on bit values.